 What is endometriosis?

 Endometriosis is essentially a disorder where uterine tissue begins to grow outside the uterus.
-The pathophysiology of why this happens is very unclear at this time.
+The pathophysiology of why this happens is still unclear at this time.
 There are a handful of hypotheses floating around about what causes endo, however the most widely known hypothesis relates to retrograde menstruation.
 In retrograde menstruation, menstrual blood containing endometrial cells flows back through the fallopian tubes into the pelvic cavity.
 Displaced endometrial cells then begin to stick to the pelvic wall and pelvic organs, where they continue to grow and thicken and bleed over the course of each menstrual cycle.
 This hypothesis has not yet been proven, but it’s an interesting take on a very misunderstood disease.

 What are the symptoms of endometriosis?

 The most common symptom associated with endometriosis is dysmenorrhea (aka painful periods).
 This symptom can be difficult to ascertain since periods in nature are painful, however the extent of pain experienced for patients with endometriosis can be quite severe.
 But let me be clear, just because you have painful periods does not mean that you have endometriosis.
 Other symptoms experience in endometriosis patients include painful intercourse (dyspareunia), pain with bowel movements, excessive bleeding (menorrhagia), and infertility.
 FUN FACT: the most common cause of infertility in an otherwise healthy female is often secondary to endometriosis.